Starting an ecommerce store and not quite sure where to begin?

 - Pinterest currently has 433 million monthly active users.

-- Six of every ten Pinterest users are female.
+- Eight of every 10 Pinterest users are female.

-- 97 percent of searches carried out on Pinterest are unbranded.
+- 97% of searches carried out on Pinterest are unbranded.

 - Getting home decor and design inspiration is the top reason people use Pinterest.